BradyBolt/bacnetdoc/README.md

 * Q: Who's famous/well known in this area?
 Why?
 What stuff have they done or made?
 	- [BACnet Bill](http://www.bacnet.org/DL-Docs/Swan-in-Memoriam.html): nurtured BACnet since its infancy.
 Check out his [blog](https://bacnetbill.blogspot.com/).
-	- [Mr. Steve Karg](https://steve.kargs.net/bacnet-consulting/): implemented one of the most widely used BACnet stacks in the industry: [BACnet Stack](http://bacnet.sourceforge.net/), and has touched almost everything you'll probably run into as a BACnet developer.
+	- [Mr. Steve Karg](https://steve.kargs.net/bacnet-consulting/): responsible for a widely used BACnet stack implementation: [BACnet Stack](http://bacnet.sourceforge.net/) and is a good authority on the BACnet standard in general
 	- *Note:* BACnet developers are often referred to as BACneteers.
 * Q: What tools would I need?
 	- [YABE](https://sourceforge.net/projects/yetanotherbacnetexplorer/): some frustrated dude made his own BACnet explorer.
 Most use this today.